 David A. Sonnenfeld, Ph.D.

-David Sonnenfeld is currently Professor of Sociology and Environmental Policy, Department of Environmental Studies, State University of New York College of Environmental Science and Forestry (SUNY-ESF), in Syracuse, New York.
-He joined ESF in September 2007.
-He is also a Research Associate and periodic Guest Professor with the Environmental Policy Group at Wageningen University, in the Netherlands; and an Affiliate Faculty, Department of Sociology, Maxwell School for Citizenship and Public Affairs, Syracuse University.
-Previously, he was Associate Professor of Community and Environmental Studies at Washington State University.
+David Sonnenfeld is currently Professor of Sociology and Environmental Policy, Department of Environmental Studies, SUNY College of Environmental Science and Forestry (ESF), in Syracuse, New York.
+He is also Research Associate and periodic Guest Professor with the Environmental Policy Group at Wageningen University, in the Netherlands; and Affiliate Faculty, Department of Sociology, Maxwell School for Citizenship and Public Affairs, Syracuse University.
+From 2014-17, he was co-Editor-in-Chief of the journal, Society & Natural Resources, with Peter Leigh Taylor.
+Prior to joining ESF's faculty in 2007, he was an Associate Professor of Community and Rural Sociology at Washington State University.

-David finds collaborative, multi-disciplinary research rewarding and productive -- all features of the rich, interdisciplinary & collegial culture at ESF/ Syracuse University.
-He enjoys sharing results and observations with people in the field, and believes that academics from advanced industrial countries, who are privileged in their access to information and other resources, have a responsibility to share knowledge with people around the world.
-David returned to the University of California at Berkeley, in 1998-2000, as S. V. Ciriacy-Wantrup Visiting Scholar.
-While there, he was a Research Fellow at the Institute of International Studies and a Visiting Professor at the Energy and Resources Group.
-In 2003-04, and again in 2012, David was a WIMEK Fellow with the Environmental Policy Group at Wageningen University, in the Netherlands.
-He continues to work actively with colleagues in Europe, Asia, and elsewhere around the world.
-In addition to his international activities, David tries to stay abreast of important social and environmental dynamics in his home community and region.
-In upstate New York, this includes social and economic as well as environmental dimensions of sustainability, the deterioration and necessary 'greening' of social infrastructure, conservation and preservation of the natural environment, transboundary and interethnic environmental issues, and more.
+David finds collaborative, multi-disciplinary research rewarding and productive -- all features of the rich, interdisciplinary & collegial culture in Syracuse.
+He enjoys sharing results and observations from field studies with people around the world.
+David returned to the University of California at Berkeley as S. V. Ciriacy-Wantrup Visiting Scholar in 1998-2000, working as Research Fellow at the Institute of International Studies and Visiting Professor with UC Berkeley's Energy and Resources Group.
+David was WIMEK Fellow with the Environmental Policy Group at Wageningen University in 2003-04, and again in 2012.
+In 2018-19, he was Lady Davis Visiting Professor in the Faculty of Social Sciences, at The Hebrew University of Jerusalem.
+He continues to work actively with colleagues from around the world.
+In addition to his international activities, David tries to stay abreast of important social and environmental dynamics closer to home.
+In New York, this includes social and economic, as well as environmental dimensions, of sustainability, deterioration and 'greening' of social infrastructure, conservation and preservation of the natural environment, transboundary environmental issues, and more.

-Even with his ambitious scholarly agenda, David finds time to experience the out-of-doors.
-At times, he has been known to bring along his camera, which he enjoys using in landscape, portrait, and industrial photography and as a documentary tool in his work.
-As a youth, David played bassoon in the Newark, Delaware, public schools and community orchestras.
-Today, he appreciates an ever-changing variety of music; current favorites include world music, alternative and acoustic rock, classic blues and jazz.
-A dual US and Canadian citizen, David has enjoyed many summers over a lifetime with extended family on the Gatineau River, in Quebec, Canada, north of Ottawa, the national capital.
-He enjoys walking for fitness in all seasons, swimming, bicycling (a pleasure rediscovered in the Netherlands), canoeing, cross-country skiing and gardening.
+Even with his scholarly engagements, David tries to find time to experience the out-of-doors and photography.
+As a youth, David played bassoon in the Newark, Delaware, public schools and community orchestra.
+Today, he appreciates an ever-changing variety of music; current favorites include alternative and acoustic rock, world music, and jazz.
+A citizen of both the USA and Canada, David enjoys summers with extended family on the Gatineau River, Quebec -- near Ottawa, Canada's capital (and, at 3+ hrs. away, the closest big city to Syracuse!).
+He enjoys walking, hiking, and cross-country skiing for fitness; bicycling (a pleasure rediscovered in the Netherlands); openwater swimming and paddling; and gardening.

 David A. Sonnenfeld's Home Page